NoelFB/foster-ts/README.md

 #### Todo
  - Implement Audio stuff
- - Add render-target support, so that Renderers (or draw calls in general) can be drawn to a specific render target.
-Renderers should then have an optional variable for drawing to a Render Target instead of the Screen
  - Comment everything (and generate Docs somehow?)
  - Maybe put it in  `Foster Namespace`?
 I find it really annoying to type "`new Foster.Entity`" and etc, all the time though